-Find tips on how to support a loved one coping with mental health difficulties
+Find tips on how to support a friend or family member coping with mental health difficulties

 How do I support someone else?

 It can be really difficult watching someone you care for struggling.
 It might be that you want to help, but you're not quite sure how or where to start.

 Often, the best thing you can do to begin with is try to start an open conversation.
 Time to Change is a community dedicated to improving mental health and offer advice on how to do this.

 When they begin to open up, you might find that they talk to you about things that are bothering them.
 Sometimes, it might be that they’re having an off day, or that they feel stressed because of something at work or in their personal life.